Cristianetaniguti/poly_containers/README.md

 **Mac users:** download the [Docker Desktop Installer for Mac](https://desktop.docker.com/mac/stable/Docker.dmg) and follow the [Installation instructions for Mac](https://docs.docker.com/docker-for-mac/install/).

-**Cluster users**: most computing clusters already have Docker or Singularity installed - you can jump to the next session, download and run the images.
+**Cluster users**: most computing clusters already have Docker or Singularity installed - you can jump to the next session, download, and run the images.
 If your cluster does not have any image rendering system, please contact your system administrator.
 This [information](https://singularity.lbl.gov/install-request) may help you to elaborate a request.

 Docker requires administrator permissions to run.
 If you do not have these permissions you can use [singularity](https://singularity.lbl.gov/).
-You can access [here](https://singularity.lbl.gov/docs-docker) some instruction about how to use docker images with singularity.
+You can access [here](https://singularity.lbl.gov/docs-docker) some instructions about how to use docker images with singularity.

 ## Docker useful commands